|Table of Contents (4 part series)|

 In the previous post, we added the needed configuration to generate and store flashable images with the stable version of your project to the pipeline.

-It the third part, we are going to take a look at the internals of our CI in order to understand how it works.
+In this Part 3, we will look at the internals of our CI script to understand how it works.

-In the end, the CI we have proposed in these blog post is just a relatively simple script that is run by GitLab CI in a GitLab runner.
-The strength of it comes from the use of Pantahub and Pantavisor.
-The GitLab runner will do the actual update and build, but the results are published to Pantahub, and remotely updated to a number of devices with Pantavisor.
+In the end, the proposed CI from these blog post is just a relatively simple script run by GitLab CI in a GitLab runner.
+The strength of it comes from the use of Pantacor Hub and Pantavisor.
+The GitLab runner does the actual update and build, and the results are published to Pantacor Hub, and remotely updated to a number of Pantavisor-enabled devices.

-It is time now to explain the template internals so you can discover first hand (if you haven’t already) the simplicity of it.
+It is time now to explain the template internals so you can discover the simplicity of it first hand (if you haven’t already).

-This diagram shows the architecture of the CI and how the scripts that are run in a GitLab runner sits in relation to the device and the cloud.
+This diagram below is an overview of the CI architecture and shows how the scripts run in a GitLab runner sit in relation to the device and the cloud.

 The logic of the CI is therefore contained inside the code repository (included from the templates) and can be overridden following the rules of GitLab CI.
 This logic is then executed in a GitLab runner, which can be either the GitLab shared ones or one of your own.

-The storage of the binaries is managed by Pantahub and run in a Pantavisor-enabled device, while the storage of the images is done in AWS, although this last part optional.
+The storage of the binaries is managed by Pantacor Hub and run in a Pantavisor-enabled device, while the storage of the images is done in an AWS S3 bucket, although this last part optional.

-There are five stages and they can be divided in two groups that are run sequentially: scheduled stages and pushed stages.
+There are five stages and they can be divided in two groups and run sequentially: scheduled stages and pushed stages.

 The scheduled jobs are executed either by the GitLab scheduler or by the user via GitLab user interface.
 They are two: post and push.

 - Post: checks for bsp and apps updates in the list of latest devices.
-If positive, it updates them by posting to Pantahub, which in turn updates the Pantavisor devices.
+If positive, it updates them by posting to Pantacor Hub, which in turn updates the Pantavisor devices.

 - Push: gathers all update information and advances the state of the device in the repository.
 This is done by committing to the repository the device revision that was updated in the last stage into the recipes folder.
 This is important because each commit in the repo represents a state of the devices.

 The pushed jobs are executed when either a commit or a tag is pushed to the repository.
-They are three jobs: build, validate and deploy.
+There are three jobs: build, validate and deploy.